Transparency in Coverage

 When you go to a participating provider, the provider will file claims for you.
 When you receive a bill or invoice from a participating provider for a service you received, you don’t need to send us a claim.

-If you have a question about whether your provider’s office has filed your claim, you can login to access your claims, our mobile app MyHealthPlan or call our Service Center at 888- 322-2115.
+If you have a question about whether your provider’s office has filed your claim, you can login to access your claims, our mobile app MyHealthPlan or call our Customer Care Center at 1-888- 322-2115.

 If you receive health services from a non-participating provider, you will need to ask your provider if they will file the claim for you.